USS Chepachet: Liberation of the Philippines

 While maneuvering and making smoke to mask the convoy, the destroyer escort spotted a floating mine which she sank with gunfire.
 Soon thereafter, another "Jill" passed through the area and drew fire from Willmarth.
 Unfortunately, the shells were not observed to hit; and the plane escaped.

 The convoy anchored in the fueling area at 11:52, three hours after the last attack.
 Willmarth and the other escorts screened the convoy and provided an anti-submarine screen patrol around the valuable auxiliaries.
 Later that afternoon, Willmarth repulsed an attack made by a lone plane which came out of the sun in a glide-bombing attack at 14:20.
 The destroyer escort's gunfire damaged the plane and caused it to spin into the water about five miles (8 km) away.

 The convoy departed the fueling area at 16:46.
 Frequent alerts and enemy planes enlivened the evening hours as the group maneuvered throughout the night in a retirement formation.
-Willmarth's war diarist noted that the Japanese planes seemed loathe to attack ships in the fueling area during daylight, probably because of the heavy concentration of anti-aircraft fire that could be directed at an attacker.
+Willmarth's war diarist noted that the Japanese planes seemed loath to attack ships in the fueling area during daylight, probably because of the heavy concentration of anti-aircraft fire that could be directed at an attacker.

 The next day, 26 October, saw a repetition of the same routine that had kept the destroyer escort active since her arrival in Leyte Gulf three days earlier.
 After maneuvering on screening duties through the night, the warship spotted a lone "Val" dive bomber making an attack at 05:50; Willmarth opened fire from 6000 yd but failed to score any hits.
 Within minutes, she and her sister escorts were laying smoke screens to cover the convoy for the next hour.
 Thereafter, they provided anti-submarine screening protection while the oilers conducted fueling operations.

 After following the same routine on the 27th, Willmarth departed Leyte Gulf and headed for the Palaus.
 At 08:00 on 28 October, Willmarth – escorting the oilers earmarked to refuel the 7th Fleet ships – rendezvoused with the carriers of Task Group 77.4 and screened the refuelling operations for the balance of the day.
 Detached that afternoon, Willmarth screened Ashtabula and Chepachet as they voyaged to Kossol Roads, in the Palaus.
 Arriving on 30 October, Chepachet reloaded until 4 November, and returned to Leyte Gulf with her badly needed cargo to conduct fueling operations from 7 to 10 November.